airou-lab/website/README.md

 ## Setup

 > [!WARNING]
-> The setup and deployment scripts were tested in a Linux environment, so OSX/Windows may not be compatible.
+> The setup and deployment scripts were tested in a Linux environment, so OS X/Windows may not be compatible.

 1. To start, clone the repository.